tendai22/dpans94_ja/app.md

 ANS Forth provides the words LSHIFT and RSHIFT to perform logical shifts.
 This is usually more  efficient, and certainly more descriptive, than the use of UM/MOD for logical shifting.

 ||Impact:||
 Programs running on ANS Forth systems with two’s-complement arithmetic (the  majority of machines), will not experience any incompatibility with UM/MOD .
 Existing Forth-83 Standard  programs intended to run on non-two’s-complement machines will not be able to use UM/MOD for shifting  on a non-two’s-complement ANS Forth system.
-This should not affect a significant number of existing  programs (perhaps none at all), since the committee knows of no existing Forth-83 implementations on nontwo’s-complement machines.
+This should not affect a significant number of existing  programs (perhaps none at all), since the committee knows of no existing Forth-83 implementations on non-two’s-complement machines.

 ||Transition/Conversion:||
 A program that requires UM/MOD to behave as a shift operation may declare an  environmental dependency on two’s-complement arithmetic.